David Harris (American actor)

-David Harris (born June 18, 1959), also known as David D. Harris, is an American television and film actor, most notable for his portrayal of Cochise, a young gang member, in the 1979 film The Warriors.
-He has appeared as a supporting actor in a number of films and television series, and commonly plays police officers and military personnel.
+David Dominic Harris (June 18, 1949 – October 25, 2024) was an American television and film actor, most notable for his portrayal of Cochise, a young gang member, in the 1979 film The Warriors.
+He appeared as a supporting actor in a number of films and television series, and commonly played police officers and military personnel.

+Life and career

+David Dominic Harris was born in New York City on June 18, 1949, and attended the High School of Performing Arts.
 His first role came in the 1976 television film Judge Horton and the Scottsboro Boys, in which he co-starred as Haywood Patterson.
 He followed this up with a number of supporting roles until 1979, when he appeared as Cochise in The Warriors, the role for which he is best remembered.
 He also appeared in the Robert Redford film Brubaker the following year.
 Throughout the 1980s, he appeared in a number of fairly high-profile films, and in the 1990s, he did mostly television work.
 He lent his voice to The Warriors video game in 2005, reprising his role as Cochise.
 In 2012, he appeared in Law & Order: Special Victims Unit as Warden.

+Harris had a daughter and two grandchildren.
+He died from cancer at home in New York City, on October 25, 2024, at the age of 75.